getumbrel/umbrel/README.md

 ### Step 1.
 Download

-> Run this from the directory where you want to install Umbrel
+> Run this from any directory where you want to install Umbrel

 ```bash
 curl -L https://github.com/getumbrel/umbrel/archive/v0.1.6-beta.3.tar.gz | tar -xz --strip-components=1